dlwicksell/nodem/README.md

 ```

 Second, you can enable it globally, for every thread, and for every call to the
-'function' (or 'procedure') API, by setting the same property in a JavaScript
+`function` (or `procedure`) API, by setting the same property in a JavaScript
-object passed to the 'open' API, e.g.
+object passed to the `open` API, e.g.

 ```javascript
 > ydb.open({autoRelink: true});
 ```

-Third, you can enable it globally, per-thread, for every call to the 'function'
+Third, you can enable it globally, per-thread, for every call to the `function`
-(or 'procedure') API, by setting the same property in a JavaScript object
+(or `procedure`) API, by setting the same property in a JavaScript object
-passed to the 'configure' API, e.g.
+passed to the `configure` API, e.g.

 ```javascript
 > ydb.configure({autoRelink: true});